TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+New for r225:
+Fixed: Hang on load with no ih_save, wasn't initializing igvars oops - thanks серёжа for the report and the save files to test.

 New for r224:
 Motions menu - Play different animations on player.
 A motion group may contain several related animations (usually lead-in, idle, lead-out)
 Option: Motion group - Press <Action> to play the selected animation.